EstherAlo/DAREY.IO-Projects/Project7/Project7.md

 /mnt/logs <Subnet-CIDR>(rw,sync,no_all_squash,no_root_squash)
 /mnt/opt <Subnet-CIDR>(rw,sync,no_all_squash,no_root_squash)
 ```
-I ran the command below to check  which port is used by NFS and open it using Security Groups:
+I ran the command below to check  which port is used by NFS and open it within the Security Groups:

 ```
 rpcinfo -p | grep nfs